-By Oakley Smith, RDN, LD, HHS Regional Director of Patient Experience
+By Oakley Smith, RDN, LD, HHS Vice President of Experience Quality

 It’s International Environmental Services Week, so that means many organizations are going above and beyond to celebrate their team and their dedication.
 However, the appreciation and celebration shouldn’t stop once the week ends; it should be continued every day throughout the entire year.
 Bringing positivity and highlighting the team is an easy way to build a culture where each individual feels appreciated and respected.
 No matter the industry or how big the team, every leader can create a people-first culture by recognizing the team, improving communication, and treating everyone with respect on a daily basis.